apigee/api-platform-samples/doc-samples/nodejs-baas-cookbook/README.md

-   exports.application = 'employees' // the name of the app you created exports.clientId = 'xxxxxxx'      // the client ID is listed on the organization Dashboard page in the admin console exports.clientSecret = 'xxxxxxx'  // the clientSecret is listed on the organization Dashboard page in the admin console exports.username = 'jdoe123'      // the ID of the user you created exports.password = 'Welcome1'     // the password for the user you created exports.tokenExpiration = 60000   // not necessary to change this exports.logging = true            // not necessary to change this
+   exports.application = 'employees' // the name of the app you created exports.clientId = 'xxxxxxx'      // the client ID is listed on the organization Dashboard page in the admin console exports.clientSecret = 'xxxxxxx'  // the clientSecret is listed on the organization Dashboard page in the admin console exports.tokenExpiration = 60000   // not necessary to change this exports.logging = true            // not necessary to change this